How To Install WSL2 on Windows 10/11

 sudo chattr +i /etc/resolv.conf

-The chattr +i makes the file immutable so WSL2 does not overwrite it on next start.
-If neither ping nor DNS work, Windows Firewall or a VPN is likely blocking WSL2 network traffic.
-Temporarily disabling the VPN and testing again is the fastest way to confirm.
+chattr +i makes the file immutable so WSL2 does not overwrite it on next start.
+If neither ping nor DNS work at all, Windows Firewall or a VPN is likely blocking WSL2 network traffic — temporarily disable the VPN and test again to confirm.

 # In elevated PowerShell